 For additional information on horse sponsorship, click here.

-Horse sponsorship is a contribution of $25+ per month for a partial sponsorship (full sponsorship of a horse is $4800 per year).
-To show our appreciation, you will receive a professional photograph of your sponsored horse, a special one-of-a-kind shoe that is decorated by one of our volunteers who spends time with the horse you've sponsored as well as quarterly updates on how your horse is helping impact and change the lives of participants at the Ranch.
+Horse sponsorship is a contribution of $50+ per month for a partial sponsorship (full sponsorship of a horse is $5400 per year).
+To show our appreciation, you will receive a professional photograph of your sponsored horse, a special one-of-a-kind shoe that is decorated by one of our participants who spends time with the horse you've sponsored as well as quarterly updates on how your horse is helping impact and change the lives of participants at the Ranch.
 Please note: sending this appreciation packet takes about 8 weeks after your sponsorship begins to allow us time to have a participant create your special gift.

 At the heart of the Ranch are our horses.
 Horses are what often draw participants to the Ranch, they're who God uses to help break down barriers very quickly to allow hope to enter a hurting heart.
 Horse Sponsorship is the main way in which the program is funded and allows us to continue to offer sessions completely free-of-charge to all who come to the Ranch.
 The five primary horses we currently have at the Ranch come from a variety of backgrounds: loved and well cared for since birth, misunderstood and abused, to neglected with a completely unknown past.
 Often, participants end up seeing themselves in their horse's story, taking comfort in being with their new equine friend as they begin to allow some of their story to be revealed.
 Each horse provides 1-2 sessions per operating day at the Ranch and is loved on for countless hours longer.

 Please consider how you can partner in hope and healing by sponsoring one of our "angels in horsehair".
 Providing each horse with hay and feed, veterinary care, necessary supplements, farrier (hoof) care, tack and extra care as needed is possible because of our incredible Equine Sponsors and we greatly appreciate every one!